 - Led a letter urging the Biden administration to take steps to create a robust resettlement program for Ukrainian refugees within the United States, including raising the refugee cap, ensuring that Ukrainians are eligible for priority resettlement, and expediting applications for humanitarian immigration programs.

 - Cosponsored a resolution to express that the House of Representatives is committed to keeping the United States open to those lawfully seeking refuge and asylum regardless of their race or country of origin and condemn white supremacy.

-Of course, we need to protect our borders — and vet those who wish to come to our country.
+Of course, we need to protect our borders and vet those who wish to come to our country.
 That is not in dispute.
-More people want to immigrate to the United States than we can accommodate.
-But that is a blessing, not a burden.
+More people want to immigrate to the United States than we can accommodate, and that is a blessing, not a burden.

 Those who immigrate to the United States overwhelmingly do so with the idea that they will have more opportunity in this country than they do at home.
 Immigrants strengthen our country, and we shouldn’t shut our door to those who believe in American dream.